christopheraue/christopheraue.net/design/_posts/2014-03-05-vertical-align.md

 Yep, let's talk about the CSS property `vertical-align`.
 It's intended use is to align text and elements next to each other.
 Like [centering an icon next to a bit of text](#centering-an-icon).

-*You are just tracking down a problem?
-[This article](/design/why-vertical-align-is-not-working) might get you quicker to why `vertical-align` is not working for you.*

 Peculiarities Of Vertical-Align
 -------------------------------
 But, `vertical-align` can be a real scumbag sometimes and working with it might cause a little bit of frustration.
 There seem to be some mysterious rules at work.
 For example, it might happen, that the element you changed `vertical-align` for doesn't change its alignment at all, but other elements in the line do!
 I'm still getting dragged into the dark corners of `vertical-align` from time to time, tearing my hair.